St Swithun’s Catholic Primary School

 How have we used the Pupil Premium funding?

-The school analysed the progress data of children eligible for funding in July 2017 and identified pupils who were in need of intervention programmes to boost their performance for the academic year 2017-18.
+The school analysed the progress data of children eligible for funding in July 2018 to identify pupils who would benefit from intervention programmes.
 Much of the support is for reading and writing as literacy skills are vital to good progress and outcomes at school.
 Therefore the impact measures analyse progress in reading and writing.
-However, while reading and writing results at the end of KS2 in 2017-18 were above national average, mathematics outcomes were disappointing.
+In 2019, the KS2 test outcomes in reading, writing and mathematics were above the national average.

 Teaching staff have noted the impact of the additional reading provision.
 It is imperative that children in receipt of free school meals do as well as their peers and continue to make good progress.
 Below is a table demonstrating the impact the Pupil Premium funding has had on reading levels:

-The table below shows there is still a significant difference in performance in reading between year groups, largely driven by the number of pupils eligible for PP who have SEN. Overall, 30% of the PP cohort have SEN, which is more than double that of the rest of the school – all PP children in Y5 have SEN.
+The table below shows there is still a significant difference in performance in reading between year groups, largely driven by the number of pupils eligible for PP who have SEN. Overall, 31% of the PP cohort have SEN; less than 10% of the non-PP cohort are on the SEN register.

-In the plan for next year, there will be a major focus on Y2 and Y6 to narrow the gap as the gap is greatest in these year groups.
+In the plan for next year, there will be a major focus on years 3 and 4 to narrow the gap as it is greatest in these year groups.

-Table showing performance in reading in the last 3 years
+Table showing KS2 reading test results in the last 3 years

 |Year group||% of pupils at ARE||% of PP pupils at ARE||Gap – ppts||Number of PP pupils||